Oazeem/Excel-Capstone-Project-HR-Analytics/README.md

 ## Recommendations

-- HR should investigate the Operations department because it has the highest attrition rate.
-- Since Operations also has the lowest average salary, HR should review whether compensation, workload, or career growth may be contributing to employee exits.
+- The HR should investigate the Operations department because it has the highest attrition rate.
+Since Operations also has the lowest average salary, HR should review whether compensation, workload, or career growth may be contributing to employee exits.
-- The company should monitor attrition in Information Technology because it has the largest workforce and a high number of employees who left.
+- The HR should review the IT department's compensation structure to ensure salaries remain competitive.
+Recognizing and rewarding high-performing employees can improve retention and reduce the risk of losing valuable talent.
 - Retention strategies should also focus on good performers, since employees who left had a slightly higher average performance score than active employees.
 - Bonus planning should focus more on the Achieving and Exceeding bands because they account for a large share of the projected payout.
+- The HR should collaborate with Finance leadership to review performance expectations, employee productivity, and competency development.
+Additional salary increases should be linked to measurable improvements in performance.